Single-molecule orientation localization microscopy I: fundamental limits: Quantum limits for localizing fluorescent molecules

 \subsection{Quantum Fisher information for localizing wobbling molecules}

 We now numerically evaluate the QFI for localizing wobbling molecules.
-For simplicity, we only analyze molecules symmetrically wobbling around the $\mu_x$, $\mu_y$, or $\mu_z$ axes, i.e., $m_{xy}=m_{xz}=m_{yz}=0$.
+For simplicity, we only analyze molecules symmetrically wobbling around the $\mu_x$, $\mu_y$, or $\mu_z$ axes, i.e., $m_{xy}=m_{xz}=m_{yz}=0$ with orientational second moments $m_{ij}$ defined as in \cref{eqn:rotationSimpleModel}.
 The QFI for arbitrarily oriented molecules can be obtained following a similar procedure.
 The mixed-state photon density matrix is given by

-To compute the QFI $\bm{\mathcal{K}_r}$ associated with $\rho$, we need to compute the SLDs $\mathcal{L}_{i}$ associated with molecular position $[x,y,z]$, that is
+To compute the QFI $\bm{\mathcal{K}_r}$ associated with $\rho$, we need to compute the SLDs $\mathcal{L}_{i}$ associated with molecular position $[x,y,z]^\intercal$, that is

 where the SLDs are defined implicitly by \cite{tsang2016quantum}